sdsfsag/Dario-AI/Privacy.md

 Dario AI does not automatically send this data to the developer.

-## User Responsibility

-The user is responsible for what information they share with Dario AI.

-You should avoid entering highly sensitive information if you are not sure whether the used feature runs fully locally.

-This includes, for example:

-* passwords
-* private login credentials
-* banking information
-* secret documents
-* confidential personal information
-* private information about other people

 ## Temporary Files

 Dario AI may create temporary files so that certain features can work properly.